XV - Arrogate

-Ryan looked back to Connor, his face etched with shock at the mention of the Brüder name.
+Ryan’s face etched with shock at the mention of Jim’s Brüder name.
+He looked back to Connor.
 Connor nodded.
 “He knows just about everything now.
-I’ve offered him inclusion in the FCA.
-We’ve been through quite a bit while we were away.”
+I’ve offered him inclusion with us, in the FCA.
+We’ve been through…quite a bit while we were away.”

 “This is Seitz with Gamma team at the Jaunte terminal.
-I need assistance.
-Could you assist?”
+I need assistance.”

 “Copy, Seitz.
 On my way.”
 Krissie adjusted something on her communicator.
-“Dr. Hayes, respond.”
+“Dr. Hayes, please respond.”

 After a few seconds, a female voice answered.
 “This is Diana Hayes.”

 “Di, it’s Krissie.
-Would you join me at the Jaunte?
+Would you and a team join me at the Jaunte?
 Gamma and Beta teams are down.”

 “Copy Doctor, I’ll meet you there.”